SannaAb/Pseudogenes/README.md

 ### Fusion point annotation

-The detected fusion points (with atleast evidence from the chimeric pairs or the clipped reads) are annotated using annovar.
+The fusion points are annotated using the ensembl gene annotation for HG19.
 If the fusionpoint is detected using the clipped reads the clipped read start coord sets the annotation of the fusionpoint.
 If the fusionpoint does not have evidence from the the clipped reads the Fusion left anchor start point is used.

 ### Plotting

-The coverage are plotted using GVIZ.
+The coverage are plotted using GVIZ by default.

 ### Known pseudogene annotation

-The known pseudogenes are annotated
+The known pseudogenes are annotated using the known processed pseuodogene coordinates from ensembl (hg19).

 ## Memory Cons...